 Various enrollment options are available to high school students.

-CONCURRENT ENROLLMENT—High school juniors and seniors may attend the college on this basis enrolling for a maximum of two courses per semester.
-Credits earned apply toward high school graduation only under highly specific circumstances.
-The award of high school credit for college coursework is arranged through a student’s high school and does not involve the college in any way.
+CONCURRENT/DUAL ENROLLMENT—High school juniors and seniors may attend the college on this basis enrolling for a maximum of two courses per semester.
+Credits earned may apply toward high school graduation only under certain circumstances.
+The award of high school credit for college coursework is arranged through a student’s high school.
 Requirements for admission include submission of the college’s Early Entrance application, high school transcripts, and proof of legal residency upon request.
 Appropriate placement testing is also required.
 Parents/legal guardians of students in 8th-10th grades must sign an application addendum.
-Public and private high schools and home schooling programs also have their own policies and procedures that students must follow (see Programs for High school Student section for additional information).
+Public and private high schools and home schooling programs also have their own policies and procedures that students must follow (see Programs for High School Students for additional information).
 The college also receives grant funding for special programs for high school students.
 These programs can have additional requirements.
-More information is available from the Office of Admissions and Advising.
+More information is available from the office of Admissions and Advising.

 Howard County Public School System students who wish to participate in Concurrent or Dual Enrollment will receive discounted tuition rates.
 Howard County Public School students who are approved by their high school counselor may also receive credit towards their high school diploma as well as towards their college degree.
 Private school students may have to fulfill private school requirements to participate.